-- Apply a small set of fundamental physical principles to a wide variety of physical situations. - Use these principles to explain a wide variety of physical phenomena. - Use these principles to predict the behavior of a variety of physical systems. - Model physical systems by making approximations and idealizations in order to be able to apply fundamental principles. - Create a 3D, animated computer model of a physical situation.
+- Apply a small set of fundamental physical principles to a wide variety of physical situations. - Use these principles to explain a wide variety of physical phenomena. - Use these principles to predict the behavior of a variety of physical systems. - Model physical systems by making approximations and idealizations in order to be able to apply fundamental principles. - Create a 3D, animated computer model of a physical situation involving electric and magnetic fields.